ramprasath-23/M1_ElectricityBillRegistration_UTI/1_Requirements/README.md

 1.The admin should be able to ban the unsuitable candidates.

 2.The admin should able to delete the votes from the banned members.

+#SWOT Analysis

+1.Timely delivery of elections,minimize cost for running elections.

+2.Online voting system paves ways to so many security issues then any other cyber systems.

+3.Once learned easy for elderly and disabled people.

+4.The attackers can abuse the system.